-Our learning activities will always involve playing and exploring, being active and creative, and developing critical thinking.
-Each activity is adapted to suit each student’s unique needs and interests to provide every child with a strong foundation for their education.
+Our learning activities always involve playing and exploring, being active and creative, and developing critical thinking.
+Activities are adapted to suit each student’s unique needs and interests, providing every child with a strong foundation for their education.

 - Art and Design